 Treatments and Relief

 A large percentage of people with self-diagnosed sinus headaches suffer from migraines, which is why it is important to see a specialist to receive an accurate diagnosis.
-Research also supports a correlation between migraines and allergies, so your physician will consider both migraine headache and sinus headache if you are experiencing headaches and allergic rhinitis.
+Research also supports a correlation between migraines and allergies, so your physician will consider both migraine headaches and sinus headaches if you are experiencing headaches and allergic rhinitis.

 Book a Consultation

-To meet with our highly-skilled team to discuss your deviated septum symptoms at Sierra Nevada Ear Nose & Throat, please give us a call or schedule an appointment at one of our three locations.
+To meet with our highly-skilled team to discuss your sinus headache symptoms at Sierra Nevada Ear Nose & Throat, please give us a call or schedule an appointment at one of our four locations.